Inventages Venture Capital Investment

 Series D in 2011

-Accera, Inc. is a clinical stage biotechnology company focused on developing therapies for central nervous system disorders, particularly neurodegenerative diseases such as Alzheimer's and Parkinson's.
-Established in 2001 and headquartered in Broomfield, Colorado, Accera leverages a proprietary scientific platform to address significant unmet medical needs in brain health.
-The company is advancing its product pipeline, including Ketasyn, a therapeutic molecule designed to support cognitive function in patients with age-associated memory impairment.
-Accera operates as a subsidiary of Nestlé S.A.
+Accera, Inc. is a clinical stage biotechnology company focused on developing therapies for central nervous system disorders, primarily targeting neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
+Founded in 2001 and headquartered in Boulder, Colorado, Accera utilizes a proprietary scientific platform to address unmet medical needs in brain health.
+The company is known for its development of Ketasyn, a therapeutic molecule aimed at treating Alzheimer’s, Parkinson’s, and age-associated memory impairment.
+As a subsidiary of Nestlé S.A., Accera is committed to advancing its pipeline of products to improve the lives of individuals affected by these conditions.

 Cmp Therapeutics